 Name Cooley Landing-Palo Alto and Ravenswood-Cooley Landing 115 kV Rerate Brief Description The Cooley Landing-Palo Alto and Ravenswood-Cooley Landing 115 kV Lines have thermal ratings based on two feet per second wind speed assumptions.
 The rerate project will increase the thermal capacity of the lines by rerating of these lines based on four feet per second wind speeds. Туре Reliability Objectives Category P2, P6 and P7 contingency overloads were identified on the Cooley Landing-Palo Alto and Ravenswood-Cooley Landing 115 kV Lines.
-Project Need Identified in the 2019 study year Date Expected In- 2019 service Date Interim Solution Operational action plan Project Cost \$1 million Alternatives No other alternatives were considered due to the cost of the project to Considered but bring the line up to its full capability Rejected
+Project Need Date Identified in the 2019 study year Expected In- service Date 2019 Interim Solution Operational action plan Project Cost \$1 million Alternatives Considered but Rejected No other alternatives were considered due to the cost of the project to bring the line up to its full capability